luoshao23/CFA/level_3/Alternative_investment_portfolio_management_and_private_wealth_management.md

 another classification

 + earning risk (insure with disability insurance), regular job, negatively affect human and financial capital
-+ premature death risk, 可重复投保
++ premature death risk, 可重复投保, risk of an individual dying earlier than anticipated; mortality risk
-+ longevity risk (insure with annuities)
++ longevity risk (insure with annuities), risk associaged with living to an advanced age in retirement; the risk of outliving one's financial resources
-+ property risk (insure with property insurance)
++ property risk (insure with property insurance), possibility that a person's property may be damaged. destroyed, stolen, or lost
 + liability risk (insure with liability insurance)
 + health risk (insure with health insurance)

 ### life insurance_

+`life insurance`: protects against the loss of human capital for those who depend on an individual's future earnings.

 + life related
   + 死亡险: